Nipsey Hussle's Memorial Service Will Be Held Thursday At Staples Center in L.A. | The Source

 The late Nipsey Hussle’s life will be commemorated in prodigious fashion.
-According to TMZ, Hussle’s memorial service will be held at the Staples Center in L.A, one of the prime entertainment and sports venues in the world.
+The late visionary’s memorial service will be held at the Staples Center in L.A, one of the prime entertainment and sports venues in the world.
 The memorial is set to take place on the morning of Thursday, April 11.

-The memorial will be open to the public as ticket sales will reportedly be available to be purchased online through a ticketing website.
+The memorial was officially announced on Monday afternoon through Hussle’s social media accounts on Instagram and Twitter.
+Titled “Nipsey Hussle’s Celebration of Life,” the event will be open to the public as tickets are currently available online, for free.
 This will give fans the chance to pay their final respects to the loved Victory Lap artist.
 Staples Center is a 21,000 seated venue and being the chosen ground for the service, the turnout is certainly immeasurable.
 Reports state Nipsey’s family met with the respective representatives of the Staples Center on Wednesday to secure the date.
 The LAPD was also in attendance to configure aid on security measures and overall coordination.

 The Staples Center is the same venue that housed the 2009 memorial service for the late King of Pop, Michael Jackson in July of that year which was also a public event that was televised.
 There has not been any confirmation if Nipsey Hussle’s memorial will be televised or not.